melisplatform/melis-tool-creator-laravel/ReadMe.md

 # Melis Tool Creator Laravel
-This repository contains the Tool Creator configuration to activate Laravel option on the selection in the Tool Creator.
+This module handle the Tool Creator configuration to activate Laravel option on the selection in the Tool Creator.

 # Clone project